jordipons/elmarc/README.md

 Set `src/config_file.py` and run: `python main.py`

-Some documentation is available below `config_file.py` - but here an example of how to run set the configuration file:
+Some documentation is available in `config_file.py`, but here an example of how to set the configuration file:

 ```python
 config_main = {